chrisfield/react-form-composer/packages/react-form-composer/README.md

 [![Build Status](https://travis-ci.com/chrisfield/react-form-composer.svg?branch=master)](https://travis-ci.com/chrisfield/react-form-composer)

 ## Introduction
+From the simplest login form to large multi-row CRUD applications react-form-composer provides an easy to use, none perscriptive and lightweight solution.
+It works well for web react-native and server-rendered applications.

-React-form-composer is a lightweight, simple, and efficient solution for creating forms in web, react-native and server-rendered applications.
-It is written with hooks, is optimized for lightening fast rendering and gives you control to choose or change where to store form state.
+React-form-composer is written with hooks, is optimized for lightening fast rendering and it gives you control over where to store form state.

 ## Getting Started